Time-Optimal Control for High-Order Chain-of-Integrators Systems with Full State Constraints and Arbitrary Terminal States (Extended Version): Numerical Results and Discussion

-It is meaningful to strictly solve the time optimal problem \eqref{eq:optimalproblem} in further study, which would be a landmark achievement in the optimal control theory.
+It is meaningful to strictly solve the time-optimal problem \eqref{eq:optimalproblem} in further study, which would be a landmark achievement in the optimal control theory.
 To the best of our knowledge, the theoretical framework established in Section \ref{sec:CostateSystemBehaviorAnalysis} provides unprecedented insights into problem \eqref{eq:optimalproblem}, surpassing current literature.
-Therefore, it is believed that the theoretical framework established in Section \ref{sec:CostateSystemBehaviorAnalysis} would be a noteworthy mathematical tool for the final resolution of the time optimal problem \eqref{eq:optimalproblem}.
+Therefore, it is believed that the theoretical framework established in Section \ref{sec:CostateSystemBehaviorAnalysis} would be a noteworthy mathematical tool for the final resolution of the time-optimal problem \eqref{eq:optimalproblem}.